 On Instagram alone Frances has chalked up a reach of over 120K, a number that may cause some folks to emit a long, slow whistle.
 And when you consider the messages in her work, her forthright feminism, and the way she unpacks important topics like positive body image, consent and mental health, it makes you want to give her an awkward hug and a high five at the same time.

 Frances says the inspiration for her art comes from “people in real life, plus sized women who just don’t give a fuck.”
 Right on.
 “They just go about their lives, they wear what they want, and they’re gorgeous,” she says.
 “It comes from people I know, who are unapologetic about their bodies.”

-A strong feminist ethos like hers must spring from somewhere.
+A strong feminist ethos must spring from somewhere.
 For Frances, university was her first point of contact with feminism.
 “I grew up in quite a religious family,” she says.
-“Feminism was like the F-word; we didn’t talk about it, it was bad.”
+“Feminism was like the F-word; we didn’t talk about it; it was bad.”